Location, location, location. Although retail telepharmacy is a great way to grow your operation, you'll want to be sure to pick the right location.

 - Local quality-of-life services: is there a grocery store, bank, dentist, etc.?

 All of these factors play a big role in the potential success of your rural community telepharmacy, however, the most important criteria in regards to a rural location is community interest and support.
-If you can get the patients of the community excited about the possibility of local pharmacy services, you should be able to open a successful remote-dispensing site.
-This can be done through community support initiatives and other marketing activities.
+If you can get the members of the community excited about the possibility of local pharmacy services, you should be able to open a successful remote-dispensing site.
+This can be done through community support initiatives, such as financial support from the city council, and other marketing activities.

-Interested in a telepharmacy success story in a town of 600 people?
-Download the case study!
+Want to read a telepharmacy success story about a telepharmacy implemented in a town of 600 people?
+Download this case study!

 Whether you're a independent community pharmacy owner or you're involved in pharmacy operations at a health system, here's a list of organizations that could benefit from dispensing at the point of care via telepharmacy: